davidmerfield/Typeset/README.md

 Then tweak [typeset.css](https://blot.im/typeset/demo/typeset.css) to match the metrics of your font and include it on your page.

+Typeset.js is available as a plugin for [grunt](https://github.com/mobinni/grunt-typeset) and [gulp](https://github.com/lucasconstantino/gulp-typeset).

 ##### Options

 You can pass an options object to influence how your HTML is typeset: